dwilliams-github/homepage/client/src/text/resume.md

 [Computational Experience](#computer)
 ========================

+- Up to date with the latest techniques and practices in deep-learning research and engineering, including implementations employing PyTorch, PyG, Parquet, Arrow and Ray Tune
-- Experience with the use and integration of a variety of chemistry toolsets and platforms, including MarvinBeans (ChemAxon), OpenEye, RDKit, NWChem, PyMOL, Percepta, GROMACS, AmberTools, and MOE
+- Experience with the use and integration of a variety of chemistry toolsets and platforms, including RDKit, OpenMM, OpenBabel, MarvinBeans (ChemAxon), OpenEye, NWChem, PyMOL, Percepta, GROMACS, AmberTools, and MOE
 - Proficient in more than a dozen computer languages, including Python, R, c++, and SQL
 - Responsible for numerous applications in numerical computing developed for a wide range of research roles
 - Broad experience with the practice and theory of data science using a variety of techniques and platforms, including multiple regression, maximum likelihood, decision trees, and neural networks